j4kim/football.ch-scraping/README.md

 ## Production setup

-The app is deployed on a Jelastic cloud hosted by Infomaniak, here: https://football-ch-scraping.jcloud.ik-server.com.
+The project is deployed on a Jelastic cloud hosted by Infomaniak, here: https://football-ch-scraping.jcloud.ik-server.com.

 A contab entry is added to keep data up to date for fclesbrenets.ch: